coronabytes/servicemesh/README.md

   - no generics
   - no simple types

-# expose services and messages
+## expose services and messages
-- for this example type ending with ..Command or ..Message
+- for this example types ending with ..Command or ..Message will be exposed as endpoints
 ```csharp
 app.MapServiceMesh(["Command", "Message"]);
 ```

-# customize or filter http endpoints
+## customize or filter http endpoints
 ```csharp
 builder.AddServiceMesh(options =>
 {